-assigned to funding levels that are limits on the maximum dollar amount of waiver so Furnish the information specified above. ervices.
-1 million die digermanien speegraa deere Other Type of Limit.
+Budget Limits by Level of Support.
+Based on an assessment process and/or other factors, participants are assigned to funding levels that are limits on the maximum dollar amount of waiver services.
+Furnish the information specified above.

+Other Type of Limit.
 The state employs another type of limit.
 Describe the limit and furnish the information specified above.